jrmarino/synth/README.md

 Any file that matches the path "/usr/local/etc/synth/[profile]-make.conf" where [profile] is the name of the selected configuration profile will be appended to the builders stock make.conf.
-Note that the default profile name is "LiveSystem" with a space, so that would make the path is "/usr/local/etc/synth/LiveSystem-make.conf" for most users.
+Note that the default profile name is "LiveSystem", so that would make the path is "/usr/local/etc/synth/LiveSystem-make.conf" for most users.

 #### Graceful exits